telecmi/piopiy_node_example/call_masking/customer_to_delivery_agent.md

 https://abcd1234.ngrok.io/inbound
 ```

-### 5. Test the setup

-Once the setup is complete, you can test the call flow by initiating a call.
-When the customer calls, the system will use the call masking number to connect the call to the delivery agent.

-By following these steps, you can successfully set up and use the Piopiy library to manage voice calls between customers and delivery agents using call masking.
-Ensure your parameters are correctly configured and the phone numbers provided are valid.
+### 6.Expected Call Flow

+When the code is executed, the call will follow these steps:

+**1.Initial call to Call Masking Number:** The call is initiated from the customer to the call masking number.
+**2.Call received by Delivery Agent:** The delivery agent receives the call via the call masking number.